-Having these analytics discriminated from the desktop version will allow you to see how are you doing with your mobile marketing, which will then allow you to optimize it.
+Having these analytics discriminated from the desktop version will allow you to see how you are doing with your mobile marketing strategy, which will then allow you to optimize it even further.

-I know that setting up your AdWords campaign can be really time-consuming, and by the time you create your mobile ad content, you’re out of ideas and tired.
-That’s why you might decide to use the same content that you’ve created for your desktop ads.
+Setting up your Google or Bing Ads campaign can be really time-consuming, and by the time you create your mobile ad content, you might find it difficult to come up with fresh, innovative ideas.
+You might decide to use the same content that you’ve created for your desktop ads.

-So this means that you have to adjust your ad length.
-Google says that mobile ads should be shorter than 60 characters, and links should be between 15 and 17 characters.
-Take a look at this example:
+If you do that, you will have to optimize ads and extensions for mobile devices, meaning you have to adjust your ad length.
+Google Ad policies mention that mobile ads should be shorter than 60 characters, and links should be between 15 and 17 characters.
+Here’s an example of how an ad should look:

-Text messages have the highest open rate in the market: according to some studies, 98% of text messages are opened and read.
+Text messages have the highest open rate on the market: according to studies, 98% of text messages are opened and read.

-How can you use SMS?
-Well, one of the most important benefits of SMS is its ability to catch the attention of potential customers “on the fly”.
+How can you use SMS to its full potential?
+One of the most important benefits of SMS is its ability to catch the attention of potential customers “on the fly”.
 For example, you could use SMS messaging for: